jmont96/ABAP-Notes/2 - UNIT 8 - Views and Maintenance Views.md

 <li>Maintenance Screens</li>
 <li>Recording Routine</li>
 </ul>
+<p>Advantage: simple maintenance dialogs can be built in a short period of time.<br>
+Disadvantage: no async update.</p>
 <h2 id="view-clusters">View Clusters</h2>
 <p>Used for combining multiple maintenance dialogs into one maintenance unit.</p>
 <p>Maintenance views can only maintain tables that a 1:1 relationship with one another, but you can use clusters to maintain tables than have an N:M relationship.</p>